Comparing quantum and classical Monte Carlo algorithms for estimating Betti numbers of clique complexes: The QBNE-Power algorithm

 \end{theorem}

-\begin{proof} Following Theorem~\ref{bettihat_algorithm}, each sample produced by Algorithm \ref{alg:this_paper} requires running a circuit with at most $d = \frac{1}{\delta} \log(2/\epsilon)$ calls to the the circuit $U_D$ or $U_{D^{\dagger}}$, and the number of such samples required to generate an $\epsilon$-estimate of the normalised Betti number is $2\log(2/\eta)/\epsilon^2$.
+\begin{proof} Following Theorem~\ref{bettihat_algorithm}, the total number of samples used is $\frac{2\log(2/\eta)}{\epsilon^2}$, which gives the claimed sample complexity.
+For the query complexity, each sample produced by Algorithm \ref{alg:this_paper} requires running a circuit with at most $d = \frac{1}{\delta} \log(2/\epsilon)$ calls to the the circuit $U_D$ or $U_{D^{\dagger}}$.
 Thus the total number of uses of this circuit is given as

 as required. \end{proof}